NicOudart/PyBWE/README.md

 polarimetric radar channels for an improved extrapolation (Suwa and Iwamoto, 2003,2007), or the **State-Space BWE** (**SSBWE**) using a State-Space model to account for noise and exponential distortions in the signal (Piou, 1999).

-Also, the BWE can be used to fill gap between two spectra of multiband radars (Moore, 1997).
+Also, the BWE can be used to fill a gap between two spectra of multiband radars (Moore, 1997).
 This process is known as **Bandwidth Interpolation** (**BWI**).

 ### Recent application to planetary radar sounders